-- Almost all big companies want programmers with knowledge of algorithms: Google, Facebook, Amazon, Oracle, Yahoo, Sandia, Los Alamos, etc. - In most programming job interviews, they will ask you several questions about algorithms and/or data structures - Your knowledge of algorithms will set you apart from the large masses of interviewees who know only how to program - If you want to start your own company: many startups are successful because they've found better algorithms for solving a problem (e.g. Google, OpenAI, Akamai, etc.)
+- Almost all big companies want programmers with knowledge of algorithms: Microsoft, Google, Oracle, IBM, Yahoo, Sandia, Los Alamos, etc. - In most programming job interviews, they will ask you several questions about algorithms and/or data structures - Your knowledge of algorithms will set you apart from the large masses of interviewees who know only how to program - If you want to start your own company, you should know that many startups are successful because they've found better algorithms for solving a problem (e.g. Google, Akamai, etc.)